beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 If the player opens a chest, there are diffent chances of different effects.

+Once a chest is opened, it is replaced by an empty room.

 | Probability | Effect            |
 |:-----------:|-------------------|
 |    1/4      | Chest explodes    |